-- (i) reviewing strategic plans, operating plans, risk appetite and performance targets for the Company; - (ii) the establishment of effective procedures for monitoring and control of operations including internal procedures for audit, risk and compliance; - (iii) the authority or the delegation of authority to approve credit, market risk limits, acquisition, disposal, investment, capital expenditure or realisation or creation of a new venture; - (iv) appointments to the positions of Chairman, Director including independent Directors, CEO, Chief Financial Officer ("CFO"), Chief Risk Officer ("CRO"), Appointed Actuary and Company Secretary; and - (v) any substantial change in the policies established from time to time by the Board for balance sheet management including capital adequacy, liquidity, maturity structure of assets and liabilities, interest rate and exchange rate risks and asset concentration both geographically and by sector.
+- reviewing strategic plans, operating plans, risk appetite and performance targets for the Company; - the establishment of effective procedures for monitoring and control of operations; - the authority or the delegation of authority to approve acquisition, disposal, investment, capital expenditure or realisation or creation of new ventures; - appointments of fit and proper individuals to the office of Chairman, Director, CEO, Deputy CEO, Chief Financial Officer ("CFO"), Chief Risk Officer ("CRO"), Chief Actuary, Company Secretary and to any other position requiring Board approval; - any substantial change in the policies established by the Board for balance sheet management; and - distribution of the Company's profit.

-Board Committees, Meetings and Attendance
+Board Committees.
+Meetings and Attendance

-The Board performs the role of the Nominating and Remuneration in 2019.
+The Board performs the roles of the Nominating and Remuneration Committees in 2020.
 Besides Audit Committee ("AC") that was established on 1 April 2017, the Board has established a separate Risk Committee ("RC") on 2 January 2019.